bank-of-england/Shapley_regressions/Readme.md

 It is not intended as a stand-alone package.
 However, parts of it may be transfered to other applications.
 No warranty is given.
 Please consult the licence file.

-Should you have any queries or spot an issue, please mail to andreas.joseph@bankofengland.co.uk or raise an Issue within the repository.
+Should you have any queries or spot an issue, please email to andreas.joseph@bankofengland.co.uk or raise an Issue within the repository.

 **Link to paper:** www.bankofengland.co.uk/working-paper/2019/shapley-regressions-a-framework-for-statistical-inference-on-machine-learning-models